Nizar1999/DigiLearn/README.md

 Simple user interface

 k.
 DigiLearn does a lot of important stuff but it does it elegantly,” Simplicity is the ultimate sophistication” -L.DaVinci .
 This is the way we developed our application to be simple and effective so everyone can use it.
 Education should not be obstructed by a complicated interface

+# Check Wiki for details on usage and implementation.